josejhkim/tp/docs/UserGuide.md

 <box type="warning" seamless>
 **Important Note about the `clear` Command:**
 - The `clear` command completely removes all wedding data from WeddingHero
-- This includes all weddings, guests, and tables
+- This includes all weddings, persons, and tables
 - After clearing, you can create new weddings with any name, including names that were previously used
 - This action cannot be undone
 </box>